A Look Inside Jazz Age SHADOWLAND

-Louise Raymond’s article Prohibition and the Cabaret in that first edition of SHADOWLAND, explored the world of Broadway and the Great White Way as theatres, hotels, and club-owners on the cusp of Prohibition worried over the effects it would have on their business.
+Louise Raymond’s article Prohibition and the Cabaret in that first edition of SHADOWLAND, explored the world of Broadway and the Great White Way.
+Theatre, hotel, and club-owners on the cusp of prohibition worried over the effects it would have on their business.

 “Most of the cabarets will make, it is safe to say, a brave fight for existence with the aid of soft drinks.
 But the snap of the fingers will be gone, the jazz spirit will be missing.
 Without them no cabaret can hope to live.”